A full hedgerow in summer

 We wanted to do our bit to protect these important natural corridors, so we created the Hedges & Edges project!
 This project aims to create, restore, and monitor hedges and edges, as well as promote better management practices.
 This feeds into Priority 11 of the Cumbrian Local Nature Recovery Strategy (LNRS) to create and restore 1,250km of species-rich hedgerows by 2035 to support nature recovery (see: Homepage | Cumbria Local Nature Recovery Strategy).

-Our hedgerows work so far…
+Our hedgerow work so far…

 In our first year (2025) we focused on three target areas – The Howgill’s National Character Area, the River Petteril catchment and the Ullswater catchment.
 For our second year (2026) onwards, we are widening our target areas and focussing on five operational catchments- the Upper Lune and the Greta & Rawthey catchments (two catchments that cover the Howgill’s and surrounding areas), the Eamont catchment (includes Ullswater and Haweswater), the River Petteril catchment, and the Eden Lower catchment (includes Carlisle and part of the Solway Firth).
 We are also prioritizing work inside B-lines (https://www.buglife.org.uk/our-work/b-lines/) or on/near special roadside verges.